rogama25/minecraft-translation-helper/README.md

 # rogama's Minecraft translation helper

-This project aims to be a simple program that can help you when you need to translate Minecraft language files, doing it in a guided way instead of editing directly the .lang files.
+This project aims to be a simple program that can help you when you need to translate Minecraft language files, doing it in a guided way instead of editing directly the .lang/.json files.

 ## Downloads

 You can download my program [here](https://github.com/rogama25/minecraft-translation-helper/releases/latest).
 You can get the precompiled version for windows or run it directly from the source code.
+For .lang files (Minecraft 1.12 or older), use v0.1.3.
+For .json (MC 1.13 or newer), use v1.0 or newer versions.

 #### Requirements
 * To run from source code you need to have Python 3.6.8 installed (other versions may or may not work).
 [For Windows or MacOS, get it here.](https://www.python.org/downloads/release/python-368/) For Linux, follow the instruction for your distribution.